rubenrp81/horizon-swiper/README.markdown

 #### Version 1.0.0

 You will love this light free swiper.
-It comes with many options and it works with your simple nativ borwser scrolling.
+It comes with many options and it works with your simple native browser scrolling.
 Try it on touch devices!

 [Documentation and Demos](http://horizon-swiper.sebsauer.de) | [Author page](http://www.sebsauer.de)